Warren Bonython: Personal

 In his early years, Warren Bonython owned the first MG sports car in South Australia, and set the speed record on Sellicks Beach.

 He married Cynthia Eyres Young, daughter of Mr. and Mrs. Frank Young of Romalo Avenue Magill, on 12 April 1941 at the Church of the Epiphany at Crafers.

 He began bushwalking while living in Melbourne in the 1940s.
 With his wife Cynthia, (known as Bunty), together they walked through the Dandenong and Cathedral Ranges.
 With the birth of the first of their three children, (Simon, Veryan and Alice), Bunty decided against further bushwalking, but supported him in his subsequent walks.
 After World War II, he returned with his family to Adelaide, and from this base continued to plan long walks, in outback South Australia and elsewhere.
 His walks included: walking the length of the MacDonnell Ranges; the Larapinta Trail; Lake Eyre; Northern India to the border of Kashmir; the Sierra Club’s high trek in Nevada; climbing the mountains of Maui and walking through the craters; numerous visits to New Zealand; the Everest Trek; and the 463 km crossing of the Simpson Desert, described in his book "Walking the Simpson Desert".

 Except for the period in Melbourne, the Bonythons lived their entire married life in "Romalo House", (located at 24 Romalo Avenue, Magill, South Australia), having bought the home and adjacent land from Bunty's parents.
 In 2000 it was announced: "The undeveloped allotment at 22 Romalo Avenue Magill, formerly owned by Warren and Bunty Bonython, is being amalgamated with the adjoining walkway to form a reserve to be known as Young Park.
 This has been made possible through the generosity of the Bonythons and assistance from the State Government Open Space Planning and Development Fund."

 From an early age, Bunty Bonython has had a deep interest and love of history.
 Her written works include a brief history of Beaumont House, and two books about St George's Church Magill, where she has been the honorary historian for many years.

-A funeral service for Warren was conducted on 12 April 2012 in St Peters Cathedral.
+A funeral service for Warren was conducted on 12 April 2012 in St Peter's Cathedral.